AnMarlen/Swiss-national-licences-preprocessing/README.md

 **Search in OpenAlex Springer, De Gruyter, Oxford University Press and Cambridge University articles of authors belonging to a Swiss HEI**

 The Python scripts "search-articles-OpenAlex-names" and "..._ror" build a search query for the API of OpenAlex working either with the ROR ID a search parameter or a phrase search based on name variants of an institution.
-The result list ist looped through and added with information about the corresponding author's institution, if OpenAlex includes information about the correspondance status.
+The result list is looped through and added with information about the corresponding author's institution, if OpenAlex includes information about the correspondence status.
 All articles are exported into two CSV files.
 The table contains the following columns:

 - Doi
 (data type: string ; example: https://doi.org/10.1038/s41380-022-01661-0)